-GILBERT W. KINGSBURY, assistant editor-in-chief of the WLW-WSAI Cincinnati newsroom since joining the stations in November, 1942, has been named editor-inchief, succeeding it was announced last week by James D. Shouse, vice-president of the Crosley Corp.
+GILBERT W. KINGSBURY, assistant editor-in-chief of the WLW-WSAI Cincinnati newsroom since joining the stations in November, 1942, has been named editor-innamed editor-inchief, succeeding William Dowdell, it was announced last week by James D. Shouse, vice-president of the Crosley Corp. in charge of broadcasting.
+Mr. Kings bury, a graduate of the